ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     clone(src: JsonValue, context?: IJsonContext): DetailedResult<JsonValue, JsonEditFailureReason>;
     // @internal (undocumented)
     protected _cloneArray(src: JsonArray, context?: IJsonContext): DetailedResult<JsonArray, JsonEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditor" static create(options?: Partial<IJsonEditorOptions>, rules?: IJsonEditorRule[]): Result<JsonEditor>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: Partial<IJsonEditorOptions>, rules?: IJsonEditorRule[]): Result<JsonEditor>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditor" static get default(): JsonEditor;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static get default(): JsonEditor;
     // @internal (undocumented)
     protected static _default?: JsonEditor;